cemckinley/kuato/README.md

 ## Installation

-Requires node, npm, compass, and grunt to be installed first.
-Kuato is built based on the latest stable grunt 0.3.x release, which doesn't use the upcoming 0.4 grunt-cli package with local grunt install.
-Grunt is assumed to be installed globally, kuato does not create a local version of grunt in your project.
+Requires node, npm, compass, and grunt-cli to be installed first.
+Kuato is built based on the latest stable grunt 0.3.x release.
+You should have installed grunt-cli already, and a local copy of grunt will be added to a project you create using kuato.
+See https://github.com/gruntjs/grunt/wiki/Getting-started for more info on getting started with grunt.

-Once node, npm, and compass are installed, run the following command in your terminal:
+Once node, npm, compass, and grunt-cli are installed, run the following command in your terminal:
 `npm install -g kuato`

 ## Command line usage